security-force-monitor/sfm-research-handbook-old/datamodel/organizations.md

 This field should not be used for anything that matches the name or alias of a organization.
 For example, `North Sector Police Station` should not be put in this field if the name of the organization is `North Sector Police Station`.

-## City or other Node Name in OpenStreetMaps {#organization_geonames_name}
+## City or other Node Name in OpenStreetMap {#organization_osm_name}

-The OpenStreetMaps data standard is used for all geographic entries.
+The OpenStreetMap data standard is used for all geographic entries.
 This way we don’t end up calling the same geographic area different names.

 This field is for the city, village or other Node that a unit is based in.
-However this field should not be used if the only information about a unit’s base is in an administrative area \(which Highest level subnational boundary OpenStreetMaps field should be used instead\).
+However this field should not be used if the only information about a unit’s base is in an administrative area \(which Highest level subnational boundary OpenStreetMap field should be used instead\).

 > Tricky Example: "At the weekend when our reporter visited Ikot Akpan Udo, there was a heavy security presence at all the police divisions from Ikot-Abasi, Mkpat Enin, Eket, Esit Eket, Onna and Ibeno areas."